 8. He Appealed Severally, And A Number Of The Charges Labeled Against Him Were Vacated

 Following his conviction, Ciavarella appealed multiple times.
 While most of the appeals were turned down, he was able to get himself a count dropped in 2013.
-Also in 2018, a federal judge vacated three among the charges made on the former judge.
+Also in 2018, a federal judge vacated three of the charges made against the former judge.
 The charges dropped include racketeering, conspiracy to commit racketeering, and money laundering.
 Even though some of the charges were dropped, his sentence was not reduced.

 9. Ciavarella Denied Pension Benefits And Was Disbarred

-It seems he did not only lose his freedom in relation to his crime but also lost a lot of things including his pension benefits.
-It was in 2009 subsequent to his resignation that Ciavarella applied for his pension benefits, but was denied by the State Employees’ Retirement System (SERS) stating that his crime and sentencing made him ineligible.
-In the same vein, the SERS denied him the $234,000 he contributed to the retirement system for reason being that the state Department of Public Welfare claimed he and Conahan are liable for $4.3 million in alleged overpayments it made to two juvenile detention centres.
+It seems he did not only lose his freedom in relation to his crime but also lost a lot of things.
+Some of the things the former judge lost included his pension benefits.
+In 2009, subsequent to his resignation, Ciavarella applied for his pension benefits but was denied by the State Employees’ Retirement System (SERS).
+The system stated that his crime and sentencing made him ineligible.

 10. His Daughter Works Towards Helping Troubled Youths